 Is it appropriate ‘to let’ residential letting agents in Northern Ireland away with lighter touch regulation?

-The private rented sector plays a vital role in the Northern Ireland housing market.
+Reading Time: 5 minutes The private rented sector plays a vital role in the Northern Ireland housing market.
 There has been a focus on the regulation of the sector in recent years in the form of landlord registration, tenancy

-Homelessness strategies across Europe have traditionally focused on a housing-led approach.
+Reading Time: 4 minutes Homelessness strategies across Europe have traditionally focused on a housing-led approach.
 This approach prioritises treatment and addiction recovery.
 Service users transition through stages of temporary accommodation before permanent housing is made available.
 In contrast, the ‘Housing

-The Third Sector makes a substantial, but at times unrecognised, contribution to society in Northern Ireland.
+Reading Time: 3 minutes The Third Sector makes a substantial, but at times unrecognised, contribution to society in Northern Ireland.
 It is a key provider of health/social care; housing/housing support; education and training; environmental protection; childcare; youth services; sport,

-The Welfare Reform Bill was undoubtedly one of the most contentious pieces of legislation to come before the Assembly in the last mandate.
+Reading Time: 3 minutes The Welfare Reform Bill was undoubtedly one of the most contentious pieces of legislation to come before the Assembly in the last mandate.
 Where have we got to and what challenges lie ahead?